kilpkonn/msc-thesis/main.typ

 These issues are usually adressed by filtering out syntactically invalid responses or working at the level of abstract syntax tree as they did it in @code-prediction-trees-transformers.
 However neither of those accounts for type nor borrow checking which means that invalid programs can still be occasionally suggested.

-= Methodology (week 5)
-#todo("Should this be somewhere before?")
-Leave out?
-List of contributions (instead of research questions as well).
-Contributions of the paper.
-What and why. why relevant.

-#todo("Actually what goes here?, oddly enough noone seems to have this section, at least with given name")
-#todo("Should I list the implemention here as well? or is this kind of obvious?")

-== Usability (week 5)
-I guess this is explanation and justification what it does not do and why?
-Latency, incorrect stuff, etc

-== Resynthesis (week 5)

-=== Chosen metrics (week 5)

-=== Chosen crates (week 5)
-#todo("Should I just say top5 or also list them out here?
-I guess other option would be to list them in the validation paragraph")

-== Limitations of the methods (week 5)
-#todo("Or should it be under either of them")

 = Term search design <design>
 Before diving into the technical aspects of term search implementation, we will first explore it by giving